Humanitarian crisis looms amid Mosul offensive

 Story highlights

-- More than a million civilians remain in Mosul as offensive to liberate it begins
+- More than a million civilians remain in Mosul as offensive to liberate city begins

-- It's estimated some 200,000 may try to flee in the first few days alone
+- It's estimated some 200,000 may try to flee in the first few days

 (CNN)With the operation to liberate Mosul from ISIS under way, the fate of more than a million civilians in the city hangs in the balance.

-The fight is expected to last weeks, if not months, and if the battles to wrest Falluja and Ramadi from the militant group's grip are indicators, Mosul will be a messy melee.
+The fight is expected to last weeks, if not months, and if the battles to wrest Falluja and Ramadi from the militant group's grip are indicators, Mosul will be a complicated operation.

-In northern Iraq, the main road to Mosul is dotted with villages deserted in expectation of the battle.
+In northern Iraq, the main road to Mosul is dotted with villages deserted in anticipation of the battle.

-But for residents in Mosul, the path out of the city is shadowed by potential death from snipers, landmines, hunger and thirst.
+But for residents of Mosul, the path out of the city is shadowed by the threat of death from snipers, landmines, hunger and thirst.

-Meantime their city is in the clutches of an organization known to use civilians as shields -- and it is a battlefield.
+Staying, however, keeps them in the clutches of an organization known to use civilians as shields, and effectively puts them in the middle of the battlefield.

-The Iraqi Joint Operations Command issued a statement Monday reiterating their call for all residents of Nineveh province, where Mosul is located, to protect themselves by "maintaining distance from all Daesh [ISIS] positions ... because these are military targets that will be destroyed."
+The Iraqi Joint Operations Command issued a statement Monday reiterating its call for all residents of Nineveh province, which includes Mosul, to protect themselves by "maintaining distance from all Daesh [ISIS] positions ... because these are military targets that will be destroyed."

-Two Mosul residents told CNN there was aerial bombardment as well as artillery shelling of the city overnight, which intensified in the early hours of Monday morning.
+Two Mosul residents told CNN there was aerial bombardment and artillery shelling on the city overnight, which intensified in the early hours of Monday morning.

 One said there had been calls from some mosques for people to "resist the infidels" and another said he saw ISIS fighters setting up improvised explosive devices and booby trapping vehicles as they were moving westward in the city.

-Worse-case scenario
+Worst-case scenario

-Before becoming the top prize in the Iraqi portion of ISIS' self-declared caliphate, Mosul was inhabited by more than 2 million people.
+Before becoming the top prize in the Iraqi portion of ISIS' self-declared caliphate, Mosul was home to more than 2 million people.

-About half that number of residents remain today.
+About half of those residents remain today.

-The UN refugee agency says most of Mosul's remaining residents could flee in the face of the fighting, creating what a UN representative says could be "one of the largest man-made displacement crises of recent times."
+The UN refugee agency says most of those still in Mosul could flee in the face of the fighting, creating what a UN representative says could be "one of the largest man-made displacement crises of recent times."

-"Families are at extreme risk of being caught in cross-fire or targeted by snipers.
+"Families are at extreme risk of being caught in crossfire or targeted by snipers.
 Tens of thousands of Iraqi girls, boys, women and men may be under siege or held as human shields.
 Thousands may be forcibly expelled or trapped between the fighting lines," UN Secretary-General for Humanitarian Affairs Stephen O'Brien said in a statement.

 "Children, women, the elderly and disabled will be particularly vulnerable.
 Depending on the intensity and scope of the fighting, as many as one million people may be forced to flee their homes in a worst-case scenario," he said.

-Camps are being set up to accommodate the refugees, who will need transport and basic necessities once the Iraqi security forces and Peshmerga screen them as they leave the city.
+Camps are being set up to accommodate the refugees, who will need transportation and basic necessities after Iraqi security forces and the Peshmerga screen them as they leave the city.

+"As of 16 October, 27 camps and emergency sites have been confirmed and identified through the joint planning process to accommodate displaced persons.
+A total of 10,014 plots are currently available for 60,084 people.
+A further 41,744 plots for 250,464 people are planned or under construction," the OHCHR said Monday.

+It said once those fleeing Mosul reached muster points, they would be taken to screening sites and from there to camps and emergency sites.

 The Norwegian Refugee Council (NRC) has asked the parties to the conflict to guarantee the civilians' safety by establishing safe exit routes.